REASONS FOR CHOOSING

 University of Windsor can receive an NSERC summer research award after their

-- New Creative and Enthusiastic Faculty: The University of Windsor
+- Creative and Enthusiastic Faculty: The University of Windsor

-Math and Stat Department has a large number of recently hired tenure track professors.
+Math and Stat Department has a some really excellent young professors.

-mathematics means that there is some unbelievable talent out there
+That means that there is some unbelievable talent out there looking for positions.

 into any mathematics department in North America, including MIT and